rendleyhq/docs.rendleysdk.com/quick-start/create-first-video.md

   );
 ```

-We have just uploaded an image directly from Pexels into our Library.
-The Library returned back an unique identifier for the file, which we can use later for displaying the image in the canvas.
+We have uploaded an image directly from Pexels into our Library.
+The Library returns a unique identifier for the file, which we can use later to display the image on the canvas.

-## Create a layer
+## Create a Layer

-You probably don't see the image being displayed in the canvas yet, and that's expected because we haven't attached it to anything yet.
-A clip is part of a layer, so let's create one first
+You may not see the image displayed on the canvas yet, which is expected because we haven't attached it to anything.
+A clip is part of a layer, so let's create one first.

 ```typescript
 const layer = Engine.getInstance().getTimeline().createLayer();
 ```

-## Add a clip
+## Add a Clip

-Now that we have an available layer, let's create a clip containing the above image and add it to the layer.
-Also, let's make the clip take 5 seconds.
+Now that we have a layer, let's create a clip containing the image we just uploaded and add it to the layer.
+We will also make the clip last for 5 seconds.

 ```typescript
 await layer.addClip({